axelvanherle/axelvanherle.github.io/content/post/21-02-23_p2ptcpchatclient.md

     }
 }
 ```

-This code snippet defines the `readFromAll()` slot for the class.
-The purpose of this slot is to read incoming data from all connected clients and emit a signal for each new message received.
-It uses a for each loop to iterate over the list of sockets, and check each one if there is data available to read.
-After reading, it converts it to a `QString` object, and emits a `newMessageReceived()` signal for each new message received.
+This code snippet defines the `sendToAll()` function.
+This function allows for the `TcpClient` object to send a message to all currently connected clients with a single call.

 ```cpp
 void TcpClient::readFromAll()
 {